-Enroll with your associate's degree,

-or close to 60 credit hours.
-Choose from more than 25 Your ENTIRE career-relevant majors.
-McCook Community And access the program, College associate's degree professors, and support is accepted at Bellevue University - right here in system ready to help you McCook! complete your degree and reach your career and life goals.
+Enroll with your associate's degree, or close to 60 credit hours.
+Choose from more than 25 career-relevant majors.
+And access the program, professors, and support system ready to help you complete your degree and reach your career and life goals.
 All in that short, blink of an eye we call a year.
 No other accredited university gives you a faster way.